Sunday, January 17, 2016

 Starring: Sarah Fisher, Mark Wiebe, Jesse Camacho

 Set in 1984, a group of eight teenagers decided to ditch prom night and steal their school bus to drive all the way to a friend’s lake view cabin for fun times’ sake.
-That was until they broke down in the middle of the backwoods road and the only house nearby was that once belonging the infamous Joads, a family of murderous cannibals who were killed for their crimes a long time ago.
-Hoping to find shelter and something they could use to get help, the group went on completely unaware that the remaining Joad son still lurks there, setting his teeth and an assortment of farming tools on hunting them down for food.
+That was until they broke down in the middle of the backwoods road and the only house nearby is the one once belonging to the infamous Joads, a family of murderous cannibals who were killed for their crimes a long time ago.
+Hoping to find shelter and something they could use to get help, the group heads on completely unaware that the remaining Joad son still lurks there, setting his teeth and an assortment of farming tools on hunting them down for food.

-Among the many slasher films of late were throwback attempts to recapture the grit, simplicity, and entertainment from the bygone days of the 80s, the slasher film's golden age.
-While many of these throwback films were comical or cheesy in nature, Lost After Dark apparently tried and take the subgenre back to a serious route which was surprisingly enjoyable and effective as a straight run through the classic backwoods slasher with a surfeit of assortment victims and a bloodier set of killings to make any gorehound happy.
+Among the many slasher films of late were throwback attempts to recapture the grit, simplicity, and entertainment of the bygone days of the 80s, the slasher film's golden age.
+While many of these throwback films were comical or cheesy in nature, Lost After Dark tries to take the subgenre back to a serious route which is surprisingly enjoyable and effective as a straight run through the classic backwoods slasher with a surfeit of assortment victims and a bloodier set of killings to make any gorehound happy.

 Taking cues from The Texas Chainsaw Massacre (1974), Friday the 13th (1980) and Madman (1982), the movie is pretty much like any of these backwoods hack-a-thon, taking a much-needed direction of build around its casts and their situation first before letting the maniac have his way with them, much like how earlier entries like The Burning and Just Before Dawn went with their plotting and pacing.
 This normally calls for some cheesy moments and awkward character interactions but the movie kept this to a minimal and instead made an effort with its script and flow, thus winding up with supposedly clichéd characters with some level of depth varying per cast.